coder7475/model-training-with-modular-workflow/README.md

 source venv/bin/activate
 ```

+If your python can't be found.
 Then run the following code to make sure python has path to virtual environments python:

 ```bash
 export PYTHONPATH=~/path_to_directory/model-training-with-modular-workflow